stanford-crfm/levanter/docs/Overview.md

 This is pretty expensive and, more importantly, ends up using a whole lot of precious TPU RAM, to the extent that I've had models that should fit in RAM run out of memory during initialization.

-A somewhat ugly way to work around this is to use the "split" property of  something a bit less attractive like:
+A somewhat ugly way to work around this is to `split` the key and then `vmap` the random number generation:
 ```python
 key = PRNGKey(0)